 7. The lust will pass away

-We love the feeling of butterflies in the stomach, we love talking for hours at night and dressing in order to impress a man.
-But this stormy period cannot last forever and sooner or later we face the real human with all his imperfections and flaws.
-For me it was always a great problem to be open for 100 percent since there is always a fear of being judged and rejected.
-But when you can share the good, the bad and the ugly with your partner, true love takes place.
+We love the feeling of butterflies in the stomach.
+We love talking for hours at night and dressing to impress a man.
+But this stormy period cannot last forever, and sooner or later, we face the real human with all his imperfections and flaws.
+For me, it was always a great problem to be open for 100 percent since there is always a fear of being judged and rejected.
+But when you can share the good, the bad, and the ugly with your partner, true love occurs.

 8. Keep your private life private